 • Bird feeders should be brought in — birds don’t need to be fed during the summer.

 • If you have bird feeders: clean up beneath them daily, bring them in at night, and hang them high so that they’re completely inaccessible to bears.

 • Secure compost piles.
 Bears are attracted to the scent of rotting food — and they’ll eat anything.

-• Allow grills to burn for a couple of minutes after cooking to burn off grease and to eliminate odors.
+• Get some of the best selling grills and allow them to burn for a couple of minutes and after cooking as it’ll burn off grease and eliminate odors.
 Clean the grill after each use.

 • Clean up thoroughly after picnics in the yard or on the deck.
 Don’t allow food odors to linger.